Jim Joseph Professor of Education and Jewish Studies

 Affiliate of the Center for Comparative Studies in Race and Ethnicity

-Ari is interested in research at the intersection of Education and Jewish Studies, with an emphasis on the myriad ways in which people cultivate deep commitments His research focuses on questions of culture in all its manifestations including the material, aural, visual, and ideological.
-He is the coordinator of the Concentration in Education and Jewish Studies.
+Ari is interested in research at the intersection of Education and Jewish Studies, with an emphasis on the myriad ways in which people cultivate deep commitments His research focuses on the ways that people learn religion across domains including schools, congregations, museums, camps, media, and online.

 He is the author of Shout to the Lord: Making Worship Music in Evangelical America (NYU 2018) Station Identification: A Cultural History of Yiddish Radio (California, 2009).
 He is also the editor of Is Diss a System?: A Milt Gross Comic Reader (NYU, 2010), and a co-author of Sacred Strategies: Transforming Synagogues from Functional to Visionary (Alban Institute, 2011).
 He is also the author of a number of articles about contemporary Jewish identity and culture, among other things.

 PhD (American Studies): New York University (2003)